bhusal-rj/design-pattern/docs/FactoryPattern.md

 - It hides the complexity of object creation.
 - Client code has no idea about the object creation.
 It will just invoke the **new()** or similar function for object creation.
 - Client will not know the complexities in creating the objects as all the complexities are handled by the classes.
+- In factory pattern code that uses factory method is called client code
+- Specific implementation that the factory will create is called **concrete interfaces**

 ## Design of Factory Pattern